inkVerb/yeo/README.md

 if ! id -u worker && ! which yeo; then echo "Cannot install yeo, there is a conflict!"; else echo "Ready to install yeo!"; fi
 ```

+If you see the message `Cannot install yeo, there is a conflict!` then sorry, you can't install `yeo`

+If you see the message `Ready to install yeo!` then you are ready to proceed

 | **`yeo` install**: $

 ```console